Overview Decide Design Deliver Evaluate

 • Have students add the sound file to their movies.

-For the lesson below (click the picture below to start the movie), the students needed the following skills:
+For the Gettysburg Address lesson, the students needed the following skills:

 • Ability to take 2-sided notes